Privacy Policy

 4.2 Organizational Safeguards

-- Employee background checks and security training
+- Personnel background checks and security training

 - Strict access controls limiting data access to authorized personnel